segmentstream-com/segmentstream-com.github.io/_docs/datasources/index.md

 > Attention!
 The [Google BigQuery](/integrations/google-bigquery) integration has to be enabled to use this feature.

+> BigQuery project billing must be set up in order to load data using the SegmentStream Data Import features.
+Free BQ projects (including Sandbox) don't support some services which are required for SegmentStream Data Import.

 ### Connecting a new data source

 ![](/img/adding_datasource_1.png)